Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 ## Key concepts

 ### ConversationAnalysisClient
-The [ConversationAnalysisClient][conversationanalysis_client_class] is the primary interface used for extracting custom intents and entities from user utterance using your own CLU's pretrained models.
+The [ConversationAnalysisClient][conversationanalysis_client_class] is the primary interface for making predictions using your deployed Conversations models.
 For asynchronous operations, an async `ConversationAnalysisClient` is in the `azure.ai.language.conversation.aio` namespace.

 ## Examples
 The `azure-ai-language-conversation` client library provides both synchronous and asynchronous APIs.